You are here

 Development of Computational-Based Tools and Modules for Chemical Engineering Education

-In 2019, CACHE iniated a new pilot program that seeks to fund 12-month long projects (maximum budget of $5000 per project) that focus on the development of novel computational-based educational modules or tools.
+In 2019, CACHE initiated a new pilot program that seeks to fund 12-month long projects (maximum budget of $5000 per project) that focus on the development of novel computational-based educational modules or tools.

 More info is available here: link